kreezxil/World-of-Dragons/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the pack
-title: ''
+title: "[please fix] five word description explaining it"
 labels: ''
 assignees: ''